GhostCite: A Large-Scale Analysis of Citation Validity in the Age of Large Language Models: Measuring the Unreliability: LLM Benchmark

 \subsection{Patterns of Generated Citations}

-Beyond aggregate hallucination rates, we examine the \textit{characteristics} of generated citations to understand how LLMs fabricate bibliographic information.
+Beyond aggregate hallucination rates, we also examine the \textit{characteristics} of generated citations to characterize the structure of fabricated references.

-\textbf{Temporal Distribution Analysis.} Figure~\ref{fig:temporal_distribution_barplot} reveals a clear pattern in the publication years of generated citations.
-Valid citations show a relatively uniform distribution from 2000 to 2014, with a steady increase from 2015 to 2020, followed by a decline (reflecting the models' training data cutoff).
+\textbf{LLMs Preferentially Hallucinate Recent Citations.} We next examine the publication year of generated citations.
+As shown in Figure~\ref{fig:temporal_distribution_barplot}, valid citations follow a relatively uniform distribution from 2000 to 2014, with a steady increase from 2015 to 2020, followed by a decline (reflecting the models' training data cutoff).
 In contrast, hallucinated citations exhibit a markedly different pattern: hallucination rates increase steadily with publication year, from 27.61\% in 2000 to 98.75\% in 2025.
 We even find an exponential function fit with $R^2=0.94$ that models the relationship between publication year and hallucination count.
-This finding suggests that \textit{LLMs preferentially hallucinate citations with recent publication years}.
+This suggests that \textit{LLMs preferentially hallucinate citations with recent publication years}.

-\textbf{Stability, Overlap, and Recurrence.} We further analyze the stability of generated citations of each model and the generated citation overlap across models.
-Valid citations are notably more stable across runs (mean up to 0.58 for DeepSeek and 0.57 for Qwen-3), while hallucinated ones are less stable (mean up to 0.23).
-Consistent with this, the citations that recur most often are well-known, highly represented papers in model training data, such as ``NeRF'' in Graphics, ``RAG'' in NLP, and ``U-Net'' in Computer Vision; less prominent long-tail works are more prone to hallucination.
-The detailed stability and overlap analysis is provided in Appendix~\ref{app:stability_overlap}
+\textbf{Well-Known Titles Recur across Runs.} We further analyze the stability of generated citations across repeated runs.
+The detailed stability analysis is provided in Appendix~\ref{app:stability_overlap}.
+Valid citations are notably more stable (mean up to 0.58 for DeepSeek and 0.57 for Qwen-3), while hallucinated ones are less stable (mean up to 0.23).
+Consistent with this, the citations that recur most often are well-known, highly represented papers in model training data, such as ``NeRF'' in Graphics, ``RAG'' in NLP, and ``U-Net'' in Computer Vision.